• Skip to main content

 After using both for a while, I can say this:

-The Ergo Pro is more ergonomic – those gel support pads feel absolutely amazing to rest the palms on.
+The Ergo Pro is more ergonomic – those gel support pads feel absolutely amazing to rest your palms on.
 It’s also programmable.
 Create macro keys and trigger any keyboard shortcut or string of text with just a single keystroke!
-This is awesome, because if there’s anything you keep typing every day (up to 60 words), you can now do it with one key press.
+This is awesome, because if there’s anything you keep typing every day (up to 60 words), you can now do it in one key press.

-All in all, the Mini Tactile Pro is without a doubt the nicest and most addictive keyboard I’ve ever typed on.
-If I don’t find myself fully utilizing the unique design and programmable keys of the Ergo Pro, I’m going to stick with the louder, clickier Mini Tactile Pro over the long-term.
+All in all, the Mini Tactile Pro is without a doubt the best, most addictive keyboard I’ve ever typed on.
+It’s the one I ended up keeping.

 Processor (CPU)